 Born of Human and Elf parents, DnD Half-Elf characters take bits from both of their ancestral lines.
 Thanks to their Elf lineage, they have Darkvision and are immune to being put to sleep.
 They also have the versatility of Humans, which gives them proficiency in two extra DnD skills.

 Like Elves, Half-Elves have a subrace that can give them further powers.
-If you want to take the optional features of a Drow, High, or Wood Half-Elf, you must sacrifice your extra skill proficiencies.
-However, in their place you can learn additional spells, become trained in additional weapons, or gain a swimming speed.
+However, if you want to take the optional features of a Drow, High, or Wood Half-Elf, you must sacrifice the extra skill proficiencies granted by your Human ancestry.
+In their place, you can learn additional spells, become trained in additional weapons, or gain a swimming speed.

 Species of dual nationality like the Half-Elf and the Half-Orc (who we’ll discuss in a moment) weren’t included in the 2024 Player’s Handbook, so you’ll only have the 2014 version to work with.
-Still, their flexible stats and skills make them strong Charisma casters – the Bard and their Skill Monkey reputation being the top pick.
+Still, their flexible stats and skills make them strong Charisma casters.
+The Bard is our top choice of class for the species overall.

 Want to learn more?
 Here’s our full DnD Half-Elf species guide.